Pet insurance

 If you didn’t highlight this time limit, we’ll consider whether your customer would have continued with the policy.

-In some cases, we may think customers would have treated their pet sooner if they’d known about the time limit.
-We’ve also seen cases where a customer has been told that cover for the condition would continue when the policy was renewed.In both of these situations, we’re likely to tell you to pay the cost of treatment.
+In some cases, we may think customers would have had their pets treated sooner if they’d known about the time limit.
+We’ve also seen cases where a customer has been told that cover for the condition would continue when the policy was renewed.In both these situations, we’re likely to tell you to pay the cost of treatment.

 Lifetime policies

-Lifetime pet insurance policies are designed to provide continuous cover for ongoing conditions throughout a pet's lifetime.
-If an insurer describes a policy as ‘lifelong’ or ‘lifetime’, they wouldn’t normally be able to change the basic cover provided by the policy.
+Lifetime policies provide continuous cover for ongoing conditions throughout a pet’s life.
+If an insurer describes a policy as ‘lifelong’ or ‘lifetime’, they wouldn’t normally be able to change the policy’s basic cover.

-Where an underwriter withdraws cover, and the customer isn’t offered an option to renew, they will effectively have lost their lifetime cover – and it’s very unlikely a new insurer would cover any existing conditions.
-If the customer takes out a new lifetime policy, we’re likely to tell you to provide ongoing cover for any existing conditions that aren’t covered by the new policy.
+If an underwriter withdraws cover, and the customer isn’t offered an option to renew, they will effectively have lost their lifetime cover – and it’s unlikely a new insurer will cover any existing conditions.
+If the customer takes out a new lifetime policy with another insurer, we’re likely to tell you to provide ongoing cover for any existing conditions that aren’t covered by the new policy.

 Read an example of our approach when a customer couldn’t find alternative cover when her policy was withdrawn from the market (PDF 24KB).

-If the customer is offered a new policy with a different underwriter, it’s likely we’ll say the new policy should reflect the terms and conditions of the old policy.
-This should include any conditions that would have been covered under that policy.
+If the customer is offered a new policy with a different underwriter, it’s likely we’ll say the new policy should reflect the old policy’s terms and conditions.
+This should include any conditions that would have been covered by that policy.

 Read an example of our approach when a customer found that his level of cover wasn’t the same when his underwriter was changed (PDF 17KB).

-In both situations, we may award compensation for any distress and inconvenience caused.
+In both situations, we may award compensation for any distress and inconvenience.

 We also see complaints where an insurer makes changes to a lifetime policy at renewal.
-Insurers can make changes, but if these significantly change the cover the customer took out in the first place, we’re likely to uphold the complaint.
+Insurers can make changes, but if these significantly change the customer’s original cover, we’re likely to uphold the complaint.

 -

-Some conditions in pets can occur on both sides of the animal’s body at different times – for example, hip dysplasia.
+Some conditions can occur on both sides of the animal’s body at different times – for example, hip dysplasia.
 These are known as ‘bilateral’ conditions.

-We see complaints where a pet has a bilateral condition, but the insurer won’t treat this as a separate condition.
-If a condition has previously affected one side of an animal and your customer then makes a claim for the other side, you might reject the claim on the basis that:
+We see complaints where a pet has a bilateral condition, but the insurer won’t regard the second problem as a separate condition.
+So if a condition has previously affected one side of an animal and your customer then claims for the other side, you might reject the claim because:

 - there was a pre-existing condition